 At the University of Sunderland, we aim to make sure that anyone leaving care has the right support to ensure they reach their full potential at university.
+Widenening care leavers access to the University through information, advice and support, and providing practical support to care leavers while they are studying at the University.

 We understand that care experienced students might have different circumstances or questions as they transition to university.
 The University of Sunderland’s dedicated We Care Team are here to provide support to anyone who is care experienced and considering higher education.
 This support is available as and when needed, from pre-application through to graduation and beyond.